 With freight bill audits, it is difficult for companies to resolve issues quickly and efficiently.
 For example, if a shipper disputes a charge with a carrier, it can take weeks or even months to resolve the issue.
 This can result in delayed payments and strained relationships between shippers and carriers.
 Additionally, there are significant labor costs.
 For instance, many times it takes an experienced transportation expert to catch errors.
 For ideas on how to simplify fright bill and audit processing see my article, Freight Invoice Audit & Payment: New Tech And Methods That Will Make It Better.

-8. Hard To Onboard New Carriers Due To Shipper Requirements: Contract Negotiation, Audit, Finance.
+8. Hard To Onboard New Carriers Due To Shipper Requirements Such as Audit, Finance, and IT Integration.

-It is challenging for shippers to add carriers and for transportation carriers to enter the market.
+Indeed, it is challenging for shippers to add carriers due to complex data integration requirements.
+Moreover, it is difficult for transportation carriers to service new customers due to these integration challenges.
 For example, many shippers requires extensive auditing or financial documentation as well as data integration before working with a new carrier.
 Thus, it can be difficult for smaller carriers to meet these requirements.
 For instance, I have seen cases where Fortune 500 shipping operations could not add a new carrier because finance was not ready or able to accept the carrier’s invoice data format.

 Indeed, implementing a new data integration project such as onboarding a new carrier is challenging and a slow moving process.
 There is not necessarily an easy solution for this, but your business can get better at data interoperability.
-For ideas, see this commentary, 7 Solutions To Achieve Better Supply Chain Data Interoperability And Unlock Innovation.
+For ideas, see my article, Data Interoperability For Supply Chains: The Best Ways To Unlock Your Digital Assets And Empower Innovation.

-9. Dysfunctional And Legacy Systems Constrain Operational Innovation And Flexibility.
+9. Dysfunctional And Legacy Systems Constrain Operational Innovation, Decision-Making, And Flexibility.

-I would suspect that most large companies are constrained by dysfunctional and legacy systems that directly affect their transportation operation.
+I would suspect that most large companies are also constrained by dysfunctional and legacy systems that directly affect their transportation operation and corporate decision-making.
 For instance, take a shipper or 3PL that is using outdated software.
 They are hamstrung to integrate with more modern logistics platforms and API services.
 Thus, it is challenging for them to compete against more innovative competitors.
+For a more detailed discussion, see my article, Agile Supply Chain Decision-Making: First You Need to Know The Truth About Enterprise Software.